Whitepaper

 05. Energy and Stint Model

-The first-order model converts Le Mans from an opinion debate into a measurable relationship between kWh per lap, stint length, charging time, and total race distance.
+A first-order Le Mans energy model connecting kWh per lap, stint length, charging time, and total race distance for a pure-electric prototype.

 06. Megawatt Charging Strategy